sarahtanja/himb-summer22/methods/apex-el-setup.md

 ### 8-AUG-2022

 The Apex unit disconnected from the network WiFi multiple times overnight.
 I returned to the HIMB wetlab and found that the fourth PM was still flashing yellow, and the Apex unit was not connecting to WiFi.
 In the Apex troubleshooting guide it indicated I needed to reboot the Apex to reconnect it to WiFi.
-This [YouTube video](https://www.youtube.com/watch?v=LYUs25OiKZg&t=52s) shows you how to use a small pin to press the reboot pinhole on the brain for 10 seconds, and release once the light turns blue.
+This [YouTube video](https://www.youtube.com/watch?v=LYUs25OiKZg&t=52s) shows you how to use a small pin to press the reboot pinhole on the brain for less than 10 seconds (**if you press the reset pin for 10 seconds there is a hard reset and you lose Apex name, datalogs and programming!**) and release once the light turns blue.
 After rebooting and waiting a few minutes, the Apex reconnected to the WiFi and showed up on my Apex Fusion app again.
 I then updated the AOS Version to 5.10 8A22 (latest as of 08AUG2022).

 I made a small attempt at troubleshooting the PM that was flashing yellow, but in the interest of time I disconnected the PM that wasn't working, and moved the 4th temp probe to the temp port on the brain.